rouxl/ImprovedZeppelinDocs/WindowsSetup.md

 **Step 10**

-> keeping the last terminal open, create a new one and then follow these commands -> ```cd dashboard``` . next, run the single command ```npm run watch``` .
+> Keeping the last terminal open, create a new one and then follow these commands -> ```cd dashboard``` . next, run the single command ```npm run watch``` .
 Once this command has ran, the bottom line should say **Compiled Succesfuly**. navigate to any browser now.
 In the search bar, type in ```localhost:1234``` .
 The dashboard should load soon.
 Once it has loaded, click the dashboard button and then follow the discord oauth2 redirects.
 If all works, you should load staright into the dashbaord and you should be ready to begin your configuration of the bot for your server.

 **Congratulations, you've made it!
 Zeppelin has been set up, but this isnt the end, you will need to configure the bot for your server now. take a look at (https://github.com/dexbiobot/Zeppelin) on how to configure the bot for your server.
-This can be challenging, but youve made it this far so things will be easier for you.**
+This can be challenging, but you've made it this far so things will be easier for you.**

-**i will update this repository with any neccesary info as time goes on**
+**I will update this repository with any neccesary info as time goes on**